 Powerful cloud email is included with Google's Apps for Work.
 It's based on the company's Gmail platform, already used by millions of people in the UK.

 "Gmail is very flexible and powerful, and more than sufficient for the vast majority of small firms," says Robert Davies, owner of IT consultancy Kashiko.
-Note that Google's G Suite allows you to use your own domain name to create company email addresses (from just £3.30 per user per month), whereas the free Gmail service does not.
+Google's G Suite allows you to use your own domain name to create company email addresses (from just £4.60 per user per month).
+It's free to use Gmail.

 Cloud email is also available from many other providers.
 It's always worth comparing several email service providers to find a package that fits your business.
 Don't just focus on costs, but also on the functionality that you need.

 Work with documents in the cloud

 "For most small firms, Microsoft 365 offers everything you could want in terms of word processing," explains Davies.

-Some packages also include the full desktop version of Microsoft 365, so you can use that when you're working from your main computer or don't have access to an internet connection.
+Some packages also include the full desktop version of Microsoft 365.
+This enables you to use all versions of the software on a desktop, laptop, tablet and mobile even when you don't have access to an internet connection.

 Cloud services for finance and accounting

 The cloud has kick-started a new era for accounting software.
 Cloud accounting packages are typically easier to use and understand than equivalent desktop software.

 In fact, there's a wealth of choice if you're looking to manage your accounts online.
 Many packages allow you to grant access to your accountant, which can make it easier to deal with any problems or complete your end-of-year accounts.

 If you're just starting a business, it will probably make sense to use cloud accounting software from day one.
 If you already have an accounting system in place, you'll need to consider how to move your existing accounts to the cloud.
-Some business cloud services offer data input or conversion options.
+Some business cloud services also offer data input or conversion options.